m3gan-m/CIDM-6395-Capstone/Assignment1.md

 # CIDM6395 - Assignment 1
-Develop the 2-3 page assessment of your competency in Data Analytics with the elements of supporting evidence.
+Develop a 2-3 page assessment of your competency in Data Analytics with the elements of supporting evidence.

 # Evolution 1 - Assessing Data Analytics